 The system consists of three etalons with gap spacings of ~0.6 nm, ~2.8 nm, and ~13.6 nm.
 The etalons are referred to as the low resolution (LR), medium resolution (MR), and high resolution (HR) etalons, respectively.
 The LR etalon can be used in its normal LR mode or configured as an even lower resolution tunable filter (TF).
 The MR and HR etalons are normally used in conjunction with the LR etalon in LR mode

 However, during commissioning of the dual-etalon modes, a serious reflection problem between the two inserted etalons was discovered.
 Multiple reflections between the etalons introduces a series of ghost images and significantly degrades throughput.
 Rectification of this problem is underway, but may take several months to complete.
-In the interim, the original dual-etalon MR and HR modes are NOT available.
-However, single-etalon MR mode is available.
-Table 7 shows the filters that are available for use with Fabry-Perot.
+In the interim, the original MR and HR modes are NOT available, however, single-etalon MR mode is available.
+Table 8 shows the filters that are available for use with Fabry-Perot.

 Name Centre (Å) FWHM (Å)